What is a charter school?

-MAC currently offers sixth, seventh, and eighth grade for the 2019-2020 school with the addition of 9th grade for the 2020-2021 school year.
+MAC currently offers 6-9th grades for the 2020-2021 school with the addition of 10th grade for the 2021-2022 school year.
 The school will expand by adding a grade each year with the first senior class graduating in the spring of 2024.

 Is there a cost to attend MAC?

 As a state charter school, Midlands Arts Conservatory is a public school and free to residents of South Carolina.
 No tuition is charged.
 As with any school, there will be costs such as school supplies, etc., but we anticipate working closely with community partners to ensure that all children have access to the necessary tools and supplies to succeed.

 How is MAC governed?